SERVIR-Amazonia/trinidad-and-tobago-training/intro-to-ceo/make-CEO-project.md

     <img src="..//images/intro-CEO-images/5H_PlotConfidence.png" vspace="10" width="250">
     <img src="../images/intro-CEO-images/4C_plotconfidence.png" vspace="10" width="150">
     </p>
     - The fourth option is **Auto-launch Geo-Dash**.
 This will automatically open the Geo-Dash interface in a new window or new tab when the data collector navigates to a new plot.
-Unchecking this option means that data collectors will need to click on the Geo-Dash icon under 'External Tools' in the 'Data Collection' interface.
+Unchecking this option means that data collectors will need to click on the Geo-Dash icon under `External Tools` in the 'Data Collection' interface.
-5. Click 'Next' when you are finished.
+5. Click `Next` when you are finished.
 <p>&nbsp;</p>

 ### Imagery Selection